deeplearning4j/deeplearning4j/trainingtricks.md

   Two aspects of this process are notable.
 Pretraining and finetuning have different goals, and different directions.
 Pretraining is a form of forward propagation.
 The data moves through the net in one direction.
 Finetuning is a form of back propagation in which the direction is reversed.
 Pretraining learns features.
 Finetuning teaches the network to perform classification.
 It becomes specialized.

   It is also interesting to note that Hinton’s network made 30 passes in pretraining to achieve its 99 percent accuracy.
 This is only feasible with a speedy, massively parallel network that lowers the cost of iteration.

+4. Mini batch size should not be much more than 10 or 100.
+You want more than one example per batch, but you also want to make sure that training on avg gets done faster.
+10 is the reccomended number here.
+This goes both for parallel training as well as single threaded.
+In parallel training when the batch size is too large, this will cause any batches of data that maybe outliers in pretraining or finetuning to take longer to train.
+On average, smaller batche sizes will even out these mini batches which may have more error attached to them.